 A service ace happens when a player’s serve makes it to the ground on the other team’s side without being touched by a player on that side.
 However, a serve does not have to hit the ground untouched to be awarded an ace.
 In fact, an ace is recorded for the server anytime a player makes a reception error when trying to receive the serve.
 This is most commonly referred to as just an “ace” outside of statistical records.

 Service errors happen when a player unsuccessfully attempts a serve, and a point is awarded directly to the other team.
 Examples of service errors include when the ball does not make it over the net or goes out of bounds as well as when the server makes a line violation or serves out of rotation.
 Service errors are similar to reception errors except they occur on the other side of the court.

 Total Attempts (TA)

-Total attempts are made up of all the attempts a player can make of getting the ball over the net, successful or unsuccessful.
+Total attempts are made up of every attempt a player can make to get the ball over the net, successful or unsuccessful.
 Total attempts are calculated by adding up all the kills, errors, and “zero attacks” made by a player.
 Total attempts are used in the calculation of hitting percentage.

 Total Team Blocks

 The total team blocks consist of all the blocks that a team has made during a match.
 This includes both individual blocks as well as block assists.
 However, assist blocks only count as half, since they are given to two players in a given block.
 So, total team blocks are calculated by adding solo blocks and one half times block assists.

 A triple double is counted every time a player accumulates double-digit totals in three of five statistics: aces, assists, blocks, digs, and kills.
 A volleyball triple double is a fairly rare occurrence and is a mark of an excellent all-around player.